Montreal Entry Requirements

 Cost: CAD $7

-Citizens of countries not eligible for visa-free entry or eTA must obtain a Temporary Resident Visa (TRV)
+Citizens of certain countries must obtain a Temporary Resident Visa (TRV) before travel

 Arrival Process